Skip to main content

 If you have kidney problems, most B vitamins remain safe at standard doses because they are water-soluble.
 Very high-dose B6 above 100 mg per day can cause neuropathy regardless of kidney function.
 We use lower doses and monitor when kidney function is reduced.

 There are a few contraindications to know about.
-Patients with active leber hereditary optic neuropathy should avoid cyanocobalamin and use hydroxocobalamin instead.
-Patients with active cancer, especially colon or hormonally driven cancers, should discuss high-dose folate with their oncologist before starting.
+Patients with active Leber hereditary optic neuropathy should avoid cyanocobalamin and use hydroxocobalamin instead.
+Patients with active cancer, particularly colon or hormonally driven cancers, should discuss high-dose folate with their oncologist before starting.

-A B-complex is different from folic acid alone in two ways.
-A B-complex includes all eight B vitamins working together, and it usually uses methylated forms.
+A B-complex is different from folic acid alone in 2 ways.
+A B-complex includes all 8 B vitamins working together, and it usually uses methylated forms.
 Folic acid by itself is a synthetic single nutrient that requires multiple enzymatic conversion steps to become active.

 A B-complex can affect sleep if taken late in the day.
 The energy-supporting effect of active B6, B12, and folate is often felt within hours.
 Most patients sleep better when they keep the dose to morning or breakfast.